Pokute/TopGeorgist/Goals.md

 ## Work

-`ComponentWork`: A tgo is a Work.
+`ComponentWork`: (a workInstance) A tgo is a Work.
 Check with `isComponentWork()`.
 `ComponentWorkDoer`: A tgo can do Work related items.
 Check with `hasComponentWorkDoer`.

-Works define recipes to transform from one item to another.
+Works define recipes to transform some resouces to another.
 Work is always done by a single Tgo.

+Work Inventory, inputs and outputs:

+	* Some works are immediate and don't require their own inventory:
+		* Works that have at most one tangible & continous input&output item.
+		* These works never take longer than one tick.
+		* THINK: Do these still need an inventory, since inputing all different items/work at the same time is difficult?
+		* Examples:
+			* A screwdriving work.
+	* Other works have their own inventory:
+		* Multiple tangible inputs so these might "buffer" to internal inventory.
+		* Multiple ticks.
+		* Items inputed might be refunded.
+		* Can't be assigned to an in-world item.
+		* Examples:
+			* Long thinking process, like deciding where to shop.
+			* Simple
+	* Some works are actually in-world items:
+		* Examples:
+			* Building a house
+			* Continuing of furniture assembling:
+				* MORE DETAIL NEEDED
+			* Repairing a screwdriver.
+				* HOW WOULD THIS WORK?
+	* Questions:
+		* Works that have multiple contributors?
+Are they contracts?

 Work can take inputs and outputs from `WorkDoer`:`inventory` and possibly `targetTgo`.`inventory`.

 See `data/works.ts` for recipes.

 Work knowledge is global.
 Everyone knows about every possible work.
+At least for now.

 Work availability is based on inventory items.
 Examples `typeId`s:
 	* `tick` for work that take time, but can be done infinitely parallel. `tick` is a special case.
 	* `foodHeating` or `tableSaw` with `exclusiveTick` for work that must be done in serial.
 Only one food item fits in a microwave.
 Also a special case.
 	* `sunlight` without `exclusiveTick` for work that anyone present can use freely.

-What makes works available?
-Some definitely require tools, like a forge, table saw, screwdriver, a skill, another person.
+What can works be executed?
+Some works definitely require tools, like a forge, table saw, screwdriver, a skill, another person.
-Move practically uses a single inventory.
+Move work practically uses a single inventory.

 # Examples